bulletmark/pipxu/README.md

   -V, --version         just print pipxu version and exit

 Commands:
-  {debug,inject,install,list,reinstall-all,reinstall,runpip,uninject,uninstall-all,uninstall,upgrade-all,upgrade,version}
+  {debug,inject,install,list,reinstall,runpip,uninject,uninstall,upgrade,version}
-    debug               Run an installed application using a debugger. inject              Install extra packages into an application. install             Install a Python application using an isolated virtual environment.
+    debug               Run an installed application using a debugger. inject              Install extra packages into an application. install             Install one or more Python applications using isolated virtual environments.
-    list                List all applications installed by this tool. reinstall-all       Reinstall all applications.
-    reinstall           Reinstall an application.
-    runpip              Run pip with given arguments on virtual environment for the given application.
+    list                List applications installed by this tool. reinstall           Reinstall one, or more, or all applications. runpip              Run pip with given arguments on virtual environment for the given application.
-    uninject            Uninstall extra packages from an application. uninstall-all       Uninstall all applications.
+    uninject            Uninstall extra packages from an application. uninstall           Uninstall one, or more, or all applications. upgrade             Upgrade one, or more, or all applications. version             List installed application versions.
-    uninstall           Uninstall an application.
-    upgrade-all         Upgrade all applications.
-    upgrade             Upgrade an application.
-    version             List installed application versions.

 Note you can set default starting global options in $HOME/.config/pipxu-